pimutils/vdirsyncer/docs/config.rst

 obtain ``client_id`` and ``client_secret``, as it is against Google's Terms of Service to hardcode those into opensource software [googleterms]_:

-1. Go to the `Google API Manager <https://console.developers.google.com>`_ and create a new project under any name.
+1. Go to the `Google API Manager <https://console.developers.google.com>`_

+2. Create a new project under any name.

 2. Within that project, enable the "CalDAV" and "CardDAV" APIs (**not** the Calendar and Contacts APIs, those are different and won't work).
-There should be a searchbox where you can just enter those terms.
+There should be a search box where you can just enter those terms.

-3. In the sidebar, select "Credentials" and create a new "OAuth Client ID".
-The application type is "Desktop".
+3. In the sidebar, select "Credentials", then "Create Credentials" and create a new "OAuth Client ID".

    You'll be prompted to create a OAuth consent screen first.
 Fill out that form however you like.

+   After setting up the consent screen, finish creating the new "OAuth Client ID'.
+The correct application type is "Desktop application".

 4. Finally you should have a Client ID and a Client secret.
 Provide these in your storage config.

-The ``token_file`` parameter should be a filepath where vdirsyncer can later store authentication-related data.
+The ``token_file`` parameter should be a path to a file where vdirsyncer can later store authentication-related data.
 You do not need to create the file itself or write anything to it.

 .. [googleterms] See `ToS <https://developers.google.com/terms/?hl=th>`_,
    section "Confidential Matters".